v4rakh/ts3web/README.md

 See example usage in the folder `View/bootstrap4`.

 ### Translations
 - This app uses Symfony Translator.
-It's bootstrapped in `Util\BootstrapHelper` and locales are placed under `data/locale/`.
+It's bootstrapped in `Util\BootstrapHelper` and locales are placed under `data/locale/` and the data table `.json` file, e.g. `en_dataTable.json`.
 Adjust to your needs or help translating.
 - Form fields (name/id should be the same) are also translated.
 For a field named `content` or `ConT enT` translate `form_field_content`.

 ### Theme